-Can you see who views your instagram?
+Can you see who views your Instagram?
 The truth about insta-stalking

 Do the apps really work?

-Since Instagram first launched back in 2010, users can’t help but wonder if and how this app tracks how often usernames are typed into that search bar.
+Since Instagram first launched back in 2010, users can’t help but wonder if the app tracks how often usernames are typed into that search bar.

 For example, is there really a way to see who views your Instagram profile and when they do so?
 And vice versa, will other people ever know when you’ve spent a few minutes or two hours stalking their profiles?

 Unfortunately for all of us, nobody is 100 per cent sure how Instagram’s strategies and tactics work.
-And the official Instagram app doesn’t tell you on who recently looked at your profile or anything like that.
+And the official Instagram app doesn’t tell you who recently looked at your profile.

 However, there are a handful of third-party apps that can give you some of the details that you’ve been dying to know.